 All small businesses should open a business bank account as soon as possible.
 You’ll need your business license, state documents, and federal EIN (see above), as well as funds for an opening deposit.

 You’ll want to keep your business and personal finances as separate as possible.
-You can shop around to find the best account for your needs, or simply use a financial institution that you already have a relationship with.
+You can shop around to find the best account for your needs, or simply use a financial institution with that you already have a relationship.